-9522.3 Oil and Gas Site Parking
+9522.3 Oil and Gas Facility Parking

-The following measures shall be implemented throughout the operation of any oil and gas site subject to this ordinance:
+The following measures shall be implemented throughout the operation of any oil and gas facility or project subject to this ordinance:

-- A. At all times during the construction and operation of the project, parking facilities shall be provided for all vehicles associated with the oil or gas site.
-If approved as part of a permit, CUP or a DA, parking for vehicles of employees or workers engaged in any oil or gas site activities can also be provided by the operator at off-site parking lots or in parking facilities, other than public streets, at locations other than the oil or gas site.
-The operator shall prohibit personal parking on City streets by operator, owner, permitees, contractors, or consultant staff.
-If the parking lot or parking facilities are not located within a reasonable walking distance of the controlled drill site, the operator shall provide transportation to and from the parking site for employees and workers. - B. At all times vehicular access to a controlled oil and gas drill site shall be provided in accordance with the plans for vehicular access reviewed and approved by the City Engineer. - C. All entrances to a controlled drill site shall be equipped with sliding gates which shall be kept closed at all times except when authorized vehicles are entering or leaving the oil and gas site. - D. When traffic lanes on any public street are closed or impaired by the operator 's operations, flagmen, and safety officers as required by the L.A.
-County Sheriff's office shall be provided by the operator at all such times to control traffic and maintain traffic flow.
+- A. At all times after any drilling is started at any oil or gas facility, parking facilities shall be provided for use by vehicles used in the drilling and maintaining of wells at the oil or gas facility.
+If approved as part of a CUP or a DA, parking for automobiles of employees or workers engaged in drilling activities can also be provided by the operator at off-site parking lots or in parking facilities, other than public streets, at locations other than the oil or gas facility site.
+If the parking lot or parking facilities are not located within a reasonable walking distance of the controlled drill site, the operator shall provide transportation to and from the parking site for employees and workers. - B. At all times vehicular access to a controlled drill site shall be provided in accordance with the plans for vehicular access reviewed by the City Engineer. - C. All entrances to a controlled drill site shall be equipped with sliding gates which shall be kept closed at all times except when authorized vehicles are entering or leaving the drill site. - D. When traffic lanes on any public street are closed or impaired by the operator's operations, flagmen, and safety officers as required by the L.A.
+County Sheriff's office shall be provided by the operator at all such times to and traffic and maintain traffic flow.